Find the FAQ for H&M Foundation here.

 Their role is to provide expertise to identify and help select the winners of the Global Change Award.
 They are chosen for their extensive knowledge within entrepreneurship, sustainability, innovation and fashion.

 No. All Impact Advisors are doing this pro bono and are not getting paid.

 Will the H&M Foundation or H&M Group take any equity or intellectual property rights in the innovations?

 The H&M Foundation’s role is to provide that critical boost to the innovators at the earliest stages where it is most needed.
 It is up to the winners to decide who to partner with.
 Different innovations need different support and it would not be wise to limit or force an innovation into a certain partnership.
 The mission is to support the development of the innovation and to help it stand on its own.

-Also, the H&M Foundation initiates this challenge to make the entire fashion industry planet positive – not just H&M Group.
+Also, the H&M Foundation initiates this challenge to make the entire fashion- and textile industry planet positive – not just H&M Group.